drk1wi/portspoof/README.md

         20/tcp open  ftp-data

- - Every open TCP port emulates a services
+ - Every open TCP port emulates a service

 	Portspoof has a huge database of dynamic service signatures, that will be used to generate fake banners and fool scanners.